Rubies On The Lawn

 January 11th, 2009

 Similar notes as with my list of 10 Favorite New Albums of 2008: 1.
 These are my “favorite” reissues from the past year.
 I’m sure there are some I missed, but these are the ones I spent the most time listening to and was most thankful to see released, for one reason or another.
-2. It’s interesting to note that of the thirteen albums listed here, four consist of completely … [more]
+2. It’s interesting to note that of the thirteen albums listed here, four consist of completely new “previously unreleased” material (Hank Williams, Stephen Stills, Neil Young and Simon & Garfunkel).
+The other nine consist of “new” … [more]

 From The Paradise Motel